 Targeting metalloprotease-dependent TNF release in macrophages.

 "We discovered that the HS/LRP pathway regulates TIMP-3 in macrophages, where TIMP-3 is the primary inhibitor of TNF release by the metalloproteinase ADAM17.
 We are currently investigating how this pathway regulates the acute inflammatory response, and whether it is disrupted in chronic inflammatory conditions."

 Dr Linda Troeberg and Dr Stephen Wren have been awarded funding by St Hilda's College Research Committee to support cross-disciplinary research between their groups at the Target Discovery Institute and the Kennedy Institute of Rheumatology respectively.
 This will take the form of a laboratory-based study to investigate potential novel agents to treat osteoarthritis.
-Lucy Britton, a second year St Hilda’s Biochemistry student, has been selected for the internship, and will join their groups for eight weeks in the summer of 2017.
+Lucy Britton, a second year St Hilda’s Biochemistry student, was selected for the internship, and joined their groups for eight weeks in the summer of 2017.